aus-der-Technik/node-protocols/README.md

 ## Contribute ##

-Please help to improve the solution or send a Satoshi to 1DtvkCh28zqarTEUHtxs7gWtutsv2Cnf9d to feed the developers.
+Yes, please help us to improve node-protocols and tell us your thoughts about this module.

 ## Contact ##
 See https://www.ausdertechnik.de for more details.